matthewcain/tutorials/README.md

 # tutorials
-Thee source of code snippets for tutorials on MonsterPost
+Thee code snippets source for tutorials on MonsterPost